Swiss papers warn of the ‘long arm of Erdoğan’

 Freedom of expression

 While Blick appeared to be in favour of free speech – apart from when it disagreed with what was being said – Swiss Foreign Minister Didier Burkhalter defended the decision not to forbid Cavuşoğlu from entering Switzerland.
-He told Swiss public radio, RTS, at the weekend that the basic right to freedom of expression should not be restricted and Switzerland has taken a clear position about this since Turkey’s failed coup last Julyexternal link.
+He told Swiss public radio, RTS, at the weekend that the basic right to freedom of expression should not be restricted and Switzerland has taken a clear position about this since Turkey’s failed coup last July.

 Another of Switzerland’s top diplomats, State Secretary Pascale Baeriswyl, told Swiss public television, SRF, that “people should express their opinions freely”.